Evaluation of the Healthy Michigan Plan

 Faculty Contact: Sarah Clark, MPH

 In 2014, Michigan implemented a substantial expansion of its Medicaid program for non-elderly adults.
 Called the Healthy Michigan Plan, this new program emphasizes preventive care, personal responsibility in one’s health, and cost-sharing of health services.
-The CHEAR Unit is collaborating with researchers from the Institute for Healthcare Policy and Innovation to conduct a major evaluation of this new program.
+The CHEAR Center is collaborating with researchers from the Institute for Healthcare Policy and Innovation to conduct a major evaluation of this new program.

 To understand the utilization of medical, dental and other services among adults enrolled in the Healthy Michigan Plan; to understand the impact of Healthy Michigan Plan on adults’ health status and overall well-being; to examine the link between cost-sharing and utilization.